wavey0x/wavey0x.github.io/_posts/2025-01-17-decomissioning-prisma-finance.md

 As the Resupply team prepares for an exciting launch, one pesky task has occupied the focus of the team: shutting down Prisma Finance, a [hacked](https://rekt.news/prismafi-rekt/) Liquity fork that has since become a ghost ship.
 Once supported by Yearn and Convex liquid locker products, Prisma Finance was abandoned by its team, leaving it in a fragile state.
 Resupply was in fact originally conceived as a replacement for Prisma, which governance approved with [PIP-46](https://gov.prismafinance.com/t/pip-46-shutdown-prisma-finance-introduce-resupply/232).
 But unwinding the system turned out to be a trickier task than expected.

-In this post I'll highlight:
+In this post I'll highlight how we:

-- How we discovered and worked around a critical bug found in Trove Manager accounting, allowing users to regain access to their collateral without introducing bad debt into the system.
+1. Discovered and worked around a critical bug found in Trove Manager accounting, allowing users to regain access to their collateral and avoided introducing bad debt into the system.
-- How we discovered a bug in the ULTRA stability pool that allowed an attacker to extract approximately 13.92 ETH that did not belong to them.
+1. Discovered a bug in the ULTRA stability pool that allowed an attacker to extract approximately 13.92 ETH that did not belong to them.
-- A creative solution to combat upward depegs by allowing users to close their loans using a separate stablecoin.
+1. Created a creative solution to combat upward depegs by allowing users to close their loans using a separate stablecoin.

 ### Exposing a Trove Manager Accounting Bug